 Make your own by whisking together 2 cups all-purpose flour, 1 teaspoon Kosher salt, and 1 tablespoon baking powder.
 This will make just over 2 cups self rising flour, which will be more than enough for this dough recipe, plus a little extra flour for kneading the dough.

 No, I don't recommend freezing this 2 ingredient pizza dough.
-The texture will suffer and it will be very difficult to work with after thawing.
+The texture will not be good and it will be very difficult to work with after thawing.

 Instead, bake off your pizza crusts without any toppings.
 Place the cooled crusts in a well sealed bag or double plastic wrapped to keep out air to freeze.